vefunder/protocol-research-review/articles/Silo_Finance.md

 # The XAI Stablecoin

-The Silo team aims to issue a new over-collateralized stablecoin with a soft peg to the US Dollar called XAI.
+The Silo team has issued a new over-collateralized stablecoin with a soft peg to the US Dollar called XAI.
 The main use case for XAI is to serve as a second bridge token alongside ETH.
 Thus, enabling users to borrow XAI to bridge from token A to token B.

 SiloDAO is the only entity that controls XAI.
 The DAO can choose to mint unlimited XAI and deposit it into any number of silos via executive proposals.
 The DAO can also burn XAI that is extended to any silos via governance proposals.
 Hence, when minting XAI into a silo, the SiloDAO effectively determines XAI’s backing, which can also be reversed by burning XAI from a silo.
 In the beginning, Silo will only enable XAI as a bridge asset for USDC and ETH.
 This strongly reduces the collateral risk of XAI.